Ardent-7322/lru-cache-java/README.md

-# LRU Cache (Java)

-A small Java implementation of an in-memory LRU (Least Recently Used) cache.
-This project was built to practice and demonstrate core data-structure implementation and basic object-oriented design in Java.

 ## Overview

-The cache supports constant-time `get` and `put` operations by combining:
-- a HashMap for fast key lookup
-- a doubly linked list to track usage order
+The cache provides constant-time `get` and `put` operations by combining a HashMap for key lookup with a doubly linked list to maintain access order.

 Dummy head and tail nodes are used to simplify insertion and removal logic.

 ## Key Characteristics

 - O(1) average-time `get` and `put`
-- Explicit eviction of least recently used entries
+- Eviction based on least recently used access
-- Simple, readable implementation focused on correctness

 ## Scope

-This project is intentionally scoped and does not attempt to handle:
+This implementation is limited to a single-process, in-memory use case and does not include:
-- concurrency or thread safety
+- concurrency or thread-safety guarantees
-- persistence or storage
+- persistence or external storage
-- distributed or production-grade caching concerns
+- distributed caching functionality